shaisachs/the-check/README.md

 He stood, stretched his back, and made a quiet decision to step outside.

+***

 One floor above, Alma was having a similar morning.

 Her reassignment had begun subtly: a single unexpected meeting invite, then a shift in her “role emphasis,” then a complete erasure of her usual task queue.

 Her new assignments made no sense.
-She had been moved into a “partnership incubation pod” with: a materials engineer, a copywriter, and a former horticultural intern she vaguely remembered seeing in the elevator once.
+She had been moved into a “partnership incubation pod” with a materials engineer, a copywriter, and a former horticultural intern she vaguely remembered seeing in the elevator once.
 His profile listed his current role as “floating.”

 They were supposed to pitch something on Monday.